mallikarjunsh23/Samsung-share-price-analysis/README.md

   share sold at 18th october 2000.
 - By analysing open, close and high all in same graph 11th jan 2021 the share price is high 96800 and that is the day highest volume share sold after 2002.
+- find out the top 5 and highest and lowest stock price dates.
 - By using groupby and mean the high volume sold at 31st and price high at 8th day of month,the high volume sold at 10th month and price high at 4th month of year and the volume of share sele yearly decresing with increasing price.
-- find out top 5 and highest and lowest stock price dates.

 ### Final Conclusion